christopheradams/christopheradams.io/_drafts/the-shop-is-open.md

 The business of selling photographs involves a complex calculus of edition sizes, paper stock, framing materials, and logistics costs.
-I've simplified the equation by offering just *one* edition of each work in a physical and digital format.
+I've simplified the equation by producing just *one* edition of each work in a physical and digital format.

 I gleaned the spirit and mechanics of making works unique from the practice of